jules2689/trudeau/docs/2020-04-19/pre_news.md

 You can reduce the number of M.P.s, but you need staff, broadcasters, political staff, clerks and dozens and dozens of people would go into the west block and even last time with the reduced sitings, elizabeth may and others complained that when you left your seats there's lots of seats. and when you head back, there's too many support staff for people to safely social distance.
 These are the behind the scenes conversations in ottawa.
-What is the compromise?four of the parties have largely found an agreement that functions.
+What is the compromise? four of the parties have largely found an agreement that functions.
 The conservatives are not on board with that yet and we'll hear from Andrew Scheer a little bit later this afternoon to see what he has to say on this.